fbpx

 *Please note that at time, our waitlist for surrenders is 2-6 months depending on the situation*

-if you need to surrender your cat.
-Please Note that completing the surrender form does not guarantee we will be able to take your cat.
+Surrender of cats/kittens will NOT be accepted at our adoption centers or through foster homes.
+If you need to surrender your cat, please note that completing the surrender form does not guarantee we will be able to take your cat.

 Please contact surrender@towncats.org with any questions specifically regarding intake.